-House Republicans nominate La.
-Congressman Steve Scalise for speaker after ousting McCarthy
+Republicans nominate Steve Scalise to be House speaker but struggle to unite quickly and elect him

 “I am not thrilled with either choice right now,” said Rep. Ken Buck, R-Colo., who voted to oust McCarthy.

-Both Scalise and Jordan are working furiously to shore up support.
-Both are easily winning over dozens of supporters and could win a majority of the 221 Republicans.

-But it’s unclear whether either Scalise or Jordan can amass the votes that would be needed from almost all Republicans to overcome opposition from Democrats during a floor vote in the narrowly split House.
+It’s unclear whether Scalise can amass the votes that would be needed from almost all Republicans to overcome the Democratic opposition.
 Usually, the majority needed would be 218 votes, but there are currently two vacant seats, dropping the threshold to 217.

 Many Republicans want to prevent the spectacle of a messy House floor fight like the grueling January brawl when McCarthy became speaker.